 The ATI Content Mastery series is embedded throughout the BSN curriculum.
 The students will complete ATI assignments, reading, and assessments in nursing courses.
-In courses with ATI Proctored exams, the student is required to completed Practice exams A and B. Following the first completion of the practice exam, the student is required to complete a minimum of one hour of focused review and then complete a hand-written remediation using ATI templates as directed by the course syllabus.
-Students may complete the practice as many times as necessary to earn a minimum score of 80%, however the remediation and focused review is based on the first attempt at the practice exam.
+In courses with ATI Proctored exams, the student is required to complete Practice assessment A and B. Following the first completion of the practice assessment A, the student is required to complete a minimum of 3 Active Learning Templates.
+Students should identify the lowest three NCLEX content areas from their ATI Practice Individual Report/CMS assessment and complete at least one Active Learning Template for each content area.
+Each template must include a minimum of 5 important points for each of the content areas.
+Templates should be hand-written Students may complete the practice as many times as necessary to earn a minimum score of 80%, however the remediation and focused review is based on the first attempt at the practice exam.
 Rationales will be opened after the entire cohort has submitted the focused review and remediation.
-Proctored exams will be proctored through ATI with Proctorio.
+Proctored exams will be proctored in class through ATI.
+If administered online then with Proctorio.
 Canvas scoring for the ATI proctored exam is based on the conversion document listed in the Canvas shell.
-Following ATI Proctored exams, the student is required to complete a minimum of one hour of focused review and then complete a hand-written remediation for the Proctored exam using ATI templates as directed by the course syllabus.
+Following ATI Proctored exams, the student is required to complete a minimum of one hour of focused review and then complete a minimum of 3 Active Learning Templates.
+Students should identify the lowest three NCLEX content areas from their ATI Proctor Individual Report/CMS assessment and complete at least one Active Learning Template for each content area.
+Each template must include a minimum of 5 important points for each of the content areas.
+Templates should be hand-written.